Citation, DOI, disclosures and article data

 At the time the article was last revised Mostafa El-Feky had no recorded disclosures.View Mostafa El-Feky's current disclosures

 The term grouped calcifications is used in mammography when relatively few breast microcalcifications reside within a small area.
-At the least, there must be at least five calcifications are present within 1 cm of each other 4.
-At the most, it may refer to a larger number of calcifications present within 2 cm of each other 4.
+There must be at least five calcifications present within 1 cm of each other 3.
+At the most, it may refer to a larger number of calcifications present within 2 cm of each other 3.

 - fibrocystic disease (often scattered clusters throughout all quadrants bilaterally)

 Pleomorphic clustered microcalcifications can be due to:

 - 1. Ellen Shaw De Paredes.
 Atlas of Mammography.
 (2007) ISBN: 9780781764339 - Google Books

 - 2. Kerridge W, Kryvenko O, Thompson A, Shah B. Fat Necrosis of the Breast: A Pictorial Review of the Mammographic, Ultrasound, CT, and MRI Findings with Histopathologic Correlation.
 Radiol Res Pract.
 2015;2015:613139. doi:10.1155/2015/613139 [Pubmed]

 - 3. Acr.
 2013 ACR BI-RADS Atlas.
 (2014) ISBN: 9781559030168 - Google Books